 \paragraph{Multi-Modal Dialogue Model.} The multi-modal dialogue model is mainly categorized into retrieval and generative models.
 The retrieval model is to retrieve proper texts or images from the candidates given the dialogue contexts.
 The generative model is to generate responses given the dialogue contexts.
 For the retrieval model, most existing studies have adopted the dual encoder architecture consisting of a text encoder and image encoder~\cite{shuster2018image,lee2021constructing,zang2021photochat}.
 For the generative model, many works are based on the encoder-decoder architecture~\cite{shuster2020multi,wang2021modeling,sun2021multimodal,lu2022towards}.
-In this paper, for fair comparisons, we evaluate our dataset by adopting the text retrieval model~\cite{lee2021constructing} and image retrieval model~\cite{zang2021photochat} as our baselines.
+Focusing on the \textit{image-sharing} behavior, we train a cross-modal retrieval model on our dataset, highlighting potential future applications.